top of page

 Question 2: Is Japan one of the world's most indebted countries?

 In corporate finance, the “profit and loss statement (PL)” is referred to as the “primary balance (PB)” in national finances, and its improvement is emphasized.
 When measured as “gross debt / nominal GDP,” the smallest country is Canada at 107.7%, while Japan stands at 240.0% (IMF, 2023).
-Who does Japan owe its debt to?
-Bank of Japan: 52.0%, banks, etc.: 12.7%, life and non-life insurance companies, etc.: 17.5%, public pensions: 5.9%, pension funds: 3.0%, overseas: 6.4%, households: 1.4%, others: 1.1% (Breakdown of holders of government bonds, etc., Ministry of Finance, 2024).
-In other words, lending and borrowing are largely confined within the country, resembling a structure similar to family-based lending.
+Who does Japan owe its debt to, as represented by Japanese government bonds (JGBs)?
+Bank of Japan (BOJ): 52.0%, banks, etc.: 12.7%, life and non-life insurance companies, etc.: 17.5%, public pensions: 5.9%, pension funds: 3.0%, overseas: 6.4%, households: 1.4%, others: 1.1% (Breakdown of holders of government bonds, etc., Ministry of Finance, 2024).
+In other words, lending and borrowing are largely confined within the country, resembling a structure like family-based lending.
+Here, the JGBs held by the BOJ are similar to the printing of banknotes by the BOJ, and their economic effect is equivalent to supplying currency to the market.
+Although this carries the risk of causing inflation, the term “national deficit” is not appropriate.
 The above represents the current state of liabilities, i.e., the debit side (liabilities) of the balance sheet (BS).
 What about the “assets” side of the BS?
 According to the Japanese government's “Consolidated Balance Sheet,” the total assets as of the end of the 2023 fiscal year were 1,049 trillion yen, equal to US$7.23 trillion (Summary of Consolidated Financial Statements for Fiscal Year 2023, Ministry of Finance).
-Additionally, the assets of the Bank of Japan, which can be considered a subsidiary of the government, were reported as 756.4 trillion yen, US$5.22 trillion, as of the end of the 2023 fiscal year (Financial Statements for the 139th Fiscal Year, Bank of Japan).
+Additionally, the assets of the BOJ, which can be considered a subsidiary of the government, were reported as 756.4 trillion yen, US$5.22 trillion, as of the end of the 2023 fiscal year (Financial Statements for the 139th Fiscal Year, BOJ).
 On the other hand, total liabilities amount to 1,474 trillion yen, equivalent to US$10.2 trillion (as of fiscal year 2023), with assets and liabilities roughly balanced.
 Japan's net foreign assets (government, corporations, and individuals) are reported to be 1,338 trillion yen, equivalent to US$9.23 trillion (International Investment Position of Japan, Ministry of Finance, 2022).
 Japan has maintained the title of the world's largest “net asset holder” for 31 consecutive years (Japan Times, May 27, 2022).
 In other words, Japan as a whole can be described as the world's largest creditor nation.

 When did Japan become a PB-focused (austerity-driven) country?
 In 1997, under the Hashimoto administration, the “Fiscal Structural Reform Law” was enacted, establishing the Public Finance surplus as the most important indicator of fiscal soundness.
 Subsequently, under the Koizumi administration (2001–2006), “Painful Reforms” were strongly promoted, including budget cuts and achieving a PB surplus.
 In 2006, the “Fiscal Consolidation Goals” were established, solidifying PB supremacy as an explicitly stated national objective.
 From this point onward, fiscal management that took into account the nation's balance sheet (total assets and liabilities) was virtually no longer discussed.
 Since 1997, Japan has been mired in a negative economic spiral, with its real GDP growth rate ranking last among the 38 advanced economies.
 Policy discussions based on such situations are urgently needed.

 The operation of a nation involves revenue and expenditure, which is similar to the management of a company.
-Companies are exposed to competition from other companies, so they invest funds in technological development and work efficiency to gain a competitive edge.
-On the other hand, nations are also exposed to international competition in the export of products.
-In a capitalist society, to pursue the welfare of the people, we cannot avoid strengthening both global competitiveness and security.
+Companies face competition from other companies and invest in technological development and work efficiency improvements to strengthen their competitiveness.
+Similarly, a nation is exposed to international competition in the production of both tangible and intangible goods, necessitating the development of resources and technology.
+In a capitalist society, if the welfare of the people is to be pursued, the nation should not avoid investment in strengthening its international competitiveness and security.